Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/configuration.md

 * **Owned By.** The owner of the knowledge base.
 * **Last Modified By.** When these knowledge base details were last modified, for example someone switches the toggle to show the knowledge base in the Customer Portal.

-## Deleting a Knownledge Base
+## Deleting a knowledge base
-A knowledge base can only be deleted if it doesn't contain any articles.
-This is a safe guard to prevent the accidental deletion of multiple articles.
+You can only delete a knowledge base if it doesn't contain any articles.
+This is a safeguard to prevent the accidental deletion of multiple articles.
 Individual articles can be deleted or moved to a different knowledge base.